yubrshen/CarND-Capstone/Training-Traffic-Light-Model-And-Doing-Inference.md

 ```

 ## Freezing the trained model for inference
 The script that is used for freezing the trained model for inference is `export_inference_graph.py` located in the directory `tensorflow/models/research/object_detection/export_inference_graph.py`.
+And is as follows

 ```